Face posets of tropical polyhedra and monomial ideals: Face posets

 Dual to the max-lattice, we introduce the min-lattice of a monomial tropical polyhedron.
 For this, we set $\modminunit = -\modmaxunit$ and let $A$ be the set of principal apices of $\monomial{V}$.
 We mirror the construction of the $\max$-lattice from $\TTmax$ to $\TTmin$.
 We replace $\max$ with $\min$, the ground set $V\cup\modmaxunit$ with $A\cup\modminunit$ and for each $T \subseteq A \cup \modminunit$ such that $T \cap A \neq \emptyset$, we define the elements

 By reversing the partial order on $\TTclosed^d$ and letting $\bm{\infty}$ be the unique minimal element in this partial order, we obtain the \emph{$\min$-lattice} of $\monomial{V}$.
-As a direct consequence of Theorem \ref{thm:complementary-cones} we have the following relation between the $\min$ and the $\max$-lattice. \begin{lemma} The $\min$-lattice of $\monomial{V}$ is isomorphic to the $\max$-lattice of $\complementarymonomial{-A}$. \end{lemma}
+As a direct consequence of Theorem \ref{thm:complementary-cones}, we have the following relation between the $\min$ and the $\max$-lattice. \begin{lemma} There is an order-reversing isomorphism between the $\min$-lattice of $\monomial{V}$ and the $\max$-lattice of $\monomial{-A} = -\complementarymonomial{V}$. \end{lemma} \begin{proof} There is a bijection between the two posets given by

-Both the $\max$-lattice and the $\min$-lattice describe the face structure of the intersection $\monomial{V} \cap \complementarymonomial{V}$.
+Furthermore, this bijection is order reversing as $n_S \leq n_T \Leftrightarrow -m_S \geq -m_T$. \end{proof} The consequence of this lemma is that the $\min$-lattice is a reformulation of the $\max$-lattice of the complementary monomial cone, and vice versa.
+As a result, both the $\max$-lattice and the $\min$-lattice describe the face structure of the intersection $\monomial{V} \cap \complementarymonomial{V}$.
 Furthermore, both have associated geometric data in the form of the max-barycenter $m_S$ and the min-barycenter $n_T$, respectively.
 A set of facet-apices $T \subseteq F$ is also naturally a subset of $A \cup \modminunit$ by sending any boundary apices to the corresponding element in $\modminunit$.
 This gives a natural embedding of the affine part of the vertex-facet lattice $\cV$ into the max-lattice $\cL_{\max}$ and the min-lattice $\cL_{\min}$ via the maps

 where $S$ is a closed set of vertices and $T$ is a closed set of facet-apices.

 A natural question is whether the geometric data agrees on the affine part of the vertex-facet lattice.
 Right from Definition~\ref{def:vertex+apex+incidence}, we obtain a weaker statement.